ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 : Statements about the output of an appraisal of Evidence that are created, formatted and protected by a Verifier.

-: Attestation Results provide the basis for a Relying Party to establsh a level of confidence in the trustworthiness of an Attester.
+: Attestation Results provide the basis for a Relying Party to establish a level of confidence in the trustworthiness of an Attester.
 Attestation Results SHOULD satisfy Relying Party expectations for freshness, identity, context, provenance, validity, relevance and veracity.

 ## RATS Principals